 How to Become a College Sports Coach

 Most college coaches start coaching high school or some other youth-oriented type of coaching before they become college coaches.
-As far as education is concerned, college coaches usually have a Bachelor’s degree in Physical Education, Athletic Coaching, Sports Science, or some other sports-oriented field.
+As far as education is concerned, college coaches usually have a Bachelor’s in Sports Management, Physical Education, Athletic Coaching, Sports Science, or some other sports-oriented field.
 Many coaches at the college level have also acquired secondary degrees in sports-related areas as well.

 Various Job Titles for Coaches

 High school coaches generally have a bachelor’s degree.
 They often choose to major in areas like Kinesiology, Physical Education, Exercise, or some other sports-related area.
 Plus, coaching certification is required in some districts.
 As with most coaches, a CPR certification as well as a background and drug test are usually required.
 Most high school coaches were former athletes in high school or college.
 High school coaches need to be familiar with the rules, regulations and be present at every game.
 They also run drills and teach strategy to their athlete students.
 The average salary for a high school coach is $33,570.